-If a hospital did not report the assessment amount paid as a cost within the hospital's MA-336 Hospital Cost Report, then the hospital can/should provide a narrative explaining how the assessment cost was treated in the hospital's accounting records and on the MA-336 Hospital Cost Report.
-Hospitals can submit this narrative to the Department as part of the survey response.
+If a hospital did not report the assessment amount paid as a cost within the hospital's MA-336 Hospital Cost Report, then the hospital can/should provide complete the survey sent by the Department to show how the assessment cost was treated in the hospital's accounting records and on the MA-336 Hospital Cost Report.
 Submission of supporting documentation is not required at this time; however, please retain supporting documentation for audit purposes.